Outpatient Specialty Clinics: Assessment Experiences

 In the Emotional and Behavioral Disorders Clinic, fellows participate in evaluations of children and adolescents presenting with a variety of behavioral and emotional conditions.
 Participation in this clinic provides fellows with opportunities to learn about assessment procedures used for clarifying conditions related to mood and behavioral disorders (e.g., personality assessment).

-- Supervisors: Lisa Reichenbach, PhD, and Tanisha Drummond, PhD
+- Supervisors: Rashida Barner, PhD, and Tanisha Drummond, PhD, ABPP

 Infants, Toddlers and pre-School Years (ITSY) Clinic:

 In the ITSY clinic, fellows participate in evaluations of children from infancy through age 6.
 Patients in this clinic present with a range of conditions, from complex medical histories to more general developmental and behavioral disorders.
-Participation in this clinic provides fellows with opportunities to learn about assessment procedures used with young children and evidence-based intervention strategies for supporting young children with developmental disorders, and to practice differentiating between typical and atypical development in young children.
+Participation in this clinic provides fellows with opportunities to learn about assessment procedures used with young children, and evidence-based intervention strategies for supporting young children with developmental disorders.
+Fellows also develop skills in differentiating between typical and atypical development in young children.

 - Clinic Director: Gwendolyn Gerner, PsyD

-In the Abbreviated Assessment Clinic, fellows conduct evaluations with patients who have recently participated in a diagnostic intake and who have been identified as requiring less extensive testing.
+In the Targeted Assessment Clinic, fellows conduct evaluations with patients who have been identified as requiring less extensive testing.
 Participation in this clinic provides fellows with experience in constructing an abbreviated test battery to answer a circumscribed referral question.

-In addition to the six-month rotations through our assessment-focused outpatient clinics, fellows participate in the Diagnostic Intake Clinic and the Psychiatric Mental Health Program for the duration of the two-year fellowship.
+In addition to the six-month rotations through our assessment-focused outpatient clinics, fellows participate in the Psychiatric Mental Health Program for the duration of the two-year fellowship.

 Psychiatric Mental Health Program (PMHP):